Yesterday by Felicia Yap

 Today, the police are at your door.
 They say that the body of your husband’s mistress has been found in the River Cam.
 They think your husband killed her two days ago.

 Can you trust the police?
 Can you trust your husband?
 Can you trust yourself?

 What interested me the most is the concept of the two classes.
 There is no mention of race, but there is class discrimination — Duos are considered the better class, and they are the only ones allowed to hold positions of authority in all sectors of society.
-A Mono marrying a Duo is considered going up the society ladder, while that same Duo marrying the Mono will most likely be disowned by his family.
+A Mono marrying a Duo is considered going up the social ladder, while that same Duo marrying the Mono will most likely be disowned by his family.
 One of the characters is a Mono masquerading as a Duo due to career aspirations.
-It somewhat echoes our current world, and so it is not hard to imagine the world that Felicia has created in her book.

-Yesterday is released in the UK on the 10th of August.
-The usual online book-selling sites should have it, if you can’t find a physical copy in your local bookshop (yes, Southeast Asia, I’m looking at you).
+Yesterday by Felicia Yap was released in the UK on the 10th of August 2017.
+The usual online book-selling sites should have it if you can’t find a physical copy in your local bookshop (yes, Southeast Asia, I’m looking at you).

 see ratings explanation